rodomvp/KennelApp/README.md

 ### Keeping up with master

 Pull in new changes on master frequently to avoid major conflicts.
 There are two ways to do this.
-If you're working alone `rebase` is fine, otherwise, you'll have to `merge`.
+If you're working alone, you can `rebase` as often as you want.
+Otherwise, you'll have to use `merge`.

-In either case, note that the direction is master --> yourbranch and not the other way around.
+In either case, note the direction is master --> yourbranch and not the other way around.

 1. `rebase` your branch onto the latest node in master (i.e. rewrite history).
 Easier and cleaner, BUT INAPPROPRIATE IF THERE'S SOMEONE ELSE WORKING ON YOUR